How a Fed increase could affect credit card debt, auto loans

-NEW YORK (AP) — If, as expected, the Federal Reserve raises interest rates yet again Wednesday in its drive to cool inflation, much of America will be directly affected.
+NEW YORK (AP) — As expected, the Federal Reserve has raised its key interest rate yet again in its drive to cool inflation, a move that will directly affect most Americas.

 On the other hand, many banks are now offering higher rates on savings accounts, giving savers the opportunity to earn more interest.

-Economists worry, though, about whether the Fed’s streak of 10 rate hikes since March 2022 will eventually cause the economy to slow too much and cause a recession.
+Economists worry, though, that the Fed’s streak of 10 rate hikes since March 2022 could eventually cause the economy to slow too much and cause a recession.

 Here’s what to know: